hazelcast/hazelcast-reference-manual/src/Topic.md

 including the new members that joined after you add the listener.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Publish operation is async.
-It does not wait for operations to run in remote members, it works as fire and forget.*
+It does not wait for operations to run in remote members; it works as fire and forget.*

 ### Getting a Topic and Publishing Messages